top of page

 • Fees vary by provider and transaction type.

-• Some systems charge a flat rate, others a percentage of sales.
+• Some systems charge a flat rate, while others take a percentage of sales.

 • Compare rates based on your average transaction size and volume.